- Council awarded construction contracts for City Hall Renovations as well as adjacent streetscape and infrastructure improvements.

 - Site preparations will wrap up with the demolition of 504 W. State St. and 203 N. Fifth St.

 - Renovations at City Hall will begin, with the initial phase of construction concentrating on the North elevation as well as the elevator replacement.
+For details on the City Hall Renovations, click here.

 July – September 2014